yatisht/usher/src/matUtils/README.md

 **-m**: Select samples to extract by whether they contain the indicated mutation.

 **-e**: Select samples to extract by whether they have less than the indicated number of equally parsimonious placements.
+Note: adds significantly to runtime with large sample selections.

 **-a**: Select samples to extract by whether their parsimony score (terminal branch length) is less than the indicated value.